Iceland To Propose A Ban On Use Of Petroleum In The Arctic

 Published April 5, 2018

-Alongside eight other countries, Iceland has recently filed a proposal to the International Maritime Organisation to ban the use of petroleum in the Arctic region, RÚV reports.
+Alongside eight other countries, Iceland has recently filed a proposal to the International Maritime Organisation to ban the use of heavy fuel in the Arctic region, RÚV reports.

-The decision comes after an intense battle led by various environmental organisations, including the Environment Agency of Iceland, to pressure the government to tighten laws regulating the use of petroleum in the oceans.
+The decision comes after an intense battle led by various environmental organisations, including the Environment Agency of Iceland, to pressure the government to tighten laws regulating the use of heavy fuel in the oceans.

 The new proposal was also signed by the United States, Germany, The Netherlands, New Zealand, Finland, Sweden and Norway, and will be discussed at the next International Maritime Organisation meeting next week.
 It’s worth noting that the law in question would not ban the transport of oil but rather its use as fuel for ships and boats.